iansealy/webdev-curriculum/en-GB/01 The Web/01 The Web.md

 ## Activity Checklist { .check}

 + Open the `page.html` file.
-+ Ask the volunteer whether you can use X-Ray Goggles or developer tools to look at the code (a developer is someone who makes things with code).

-### If you can use X-Ray Goggles:

-+ Click on the X-Ray Goggles bookmarklet.
-+ Move your mouse around the page.
-You can see the parts of the page light up, and see what tags they are made of.
-You can click on each box to see the snippet of code the box is made of.

-### If you are using developer tools:

 + Move around the page.
 Right click anything interesting, and then click `Inspect element`.
 A panel will open up which will show you the page's code at the same time as the page.
 + Move your mouse over different pieces of code.
 The corresponding things on the page will be highlighted, so you can see which bit does what.
 + Try to inspect all parts of the page.
 Can you figure out what the different tag names stand for?